The University of Manchester’s current rankings place us among the world’s best universities.

 |Reuters Top 100: Europe's most innovative universities (2019)||-||8||4|

 |Times Higher Education ‘most international university’ rankings (2021)||23||-||-|

 |The Times and The Sunday Times Good University Guide (2020)||18|

 Research Excellence Framework (REF)

 In the 2014 REF an impressive 83% of our research activity was rated 'world-leading' or 'internationally excellent', confirming Manchester as one of the UK's top research institutions.

 For the second year running the University is listed in the top ten European universities for teaching excellence in the 2019 Times Higher Education Europe Teaching Rankings.
 This ranking makes us one of the best in the country as well as the continent for student engagement and post-study outcomes.

-Our societal impact has been ranked the best in the UK by Times Higher Education based on the UN's Sustainable Development Goals framework.
-The prestigious ranking comes in the 2020 Times Higher Education University Impact Rankings.
+Our societal impact has been ranked the best in the world by Times Higher Education based on the UN's Sustainable Development Goals framework.
+The prestigious ranking comes in the 2021 Times Higher Education University Impact Rankings.
 We competed against more than 500 universities from around the world.

 An international university

 We're the 23rd most international university in the world, according to Times Higher Education (2021).